OpenMDM/OpenMDM/README.md

 # OpenMDM Project

 OpenMDM Project is an Open-Source Mobile Device Management project, initially developed to support iOS devices, but built in order to be easily extended with multiple device types.
-It's written in Python 3.4 (and needs to be used with Python 3.X)
+Language : Python 3.4
+Authentication : LDAP3
+Storage : MongoDB

 ### Version